Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Pyramid-of-Pain.md

 ## 🧭 Final Word

 Climbing the pyramid equips your blue team with **strategic depth**.
 Shift from chasing weak signals at the bottom, to creating real **adversary friction** at the top.
 That's where you force attackers to bleed time, money—and sometimes mission failure.

+## Glossary
+- Command and Control (C2) Infrastructure are a set of programs used to communicate with a victim machine.
+This is comparable to a reverse shell, but is generally more advanced and often communicate via common network protocols, like HTTP, HTTPS and DNS.
+- URI - Uniform Resource Identifier

 Stay sharp, hunt smart 🔍🛡️